vicalloy/django-lb-workflow/docs/index.rst

 What is django-lb-workflow
 ==========================

-django-lb-workflow is a reusable workflow library for Django.
+``django-lb-workflow`` is a reusable workflow library for Django.

+django-lb-workflow's source code hosted on `GitHub <https://github.com/vicalloy/django-lb-workflow>`_.

 Demo site
 ---------